teuben/teunix/Install/Darwin_10.13.md

 7. Install CASA - now the pre-release is available for high sierra as of a few days ago.

+   a.
+Note the CASA team recommends port, not brew.

 8. Install sublime editor :  https://www.sublimetext.com/

+### Install to do

+*.  ds9 from dmg or tgz ???

+*.  ssh remote access